ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 \end{align*}
 $${{< /math >}}

-also known as _phase flow map_ of our differential equation.
+also known as the _phase flow map_ of our differential equation.